northeastern-rc/rc-public-documentation/docs/source/datamanagement/transferringdata.md

 ::::
 ::::{tab-item} MobaXterm

 You can use MobaXterm to transfer data to and from the HPC.
-Please checkout [MobaXterm] to download MobaXterm.
+Please check out [MobaXterm] to download MobaXterm.

 1. Open MobaXterm.
 1. Click **Session**, then select **SFTP**.